 In the fall, camping is loads of fun, but even if the weather isn’t just right, you can host a camping themed event with ease.
 Just bring in tents, sleeping bags, and pillows, make s’mores and hot cocoa, and have a few featured readers share favorite books by your fake camp fire.
 You might even sing a few campfire songs and come up with a make and take keepsake for your night.
 Each fall, we do this as our kick-off event.
 The whole family comes for a cookout dinner, storyteller, and great music.
 It works well in making the initial contacts with the family and setting the year off to a great start.

-We can celebrate poetry and writing along with our favorite books.
+We can host a celebrate poetry and writing along with our favorite books.
 One idea I always wanted to try was a Coffee House Night where parents hear readings of children’s poems and other writing pieces.
 Teachers can display written projects in the hallways, and small groups can share reader’s theater or writings in their classroom too.
 Of course you can

 Pajama Day or Night